dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 Datastax has their own HA solution which they refer to as [Automatic Failover](https://docs.datastax.com/en/latest-opsc/opsc/configure/configFailover.html).
 Naturally I started down the path of implementing their solution as outlined, however along that path I ran into a number of rough patches which has left me believing a different approach will be better.
 Since my system will be deployed into AWS and not a traditional data center I have a very powerful infrastructure API at my disposal.
 If I were building this solution in a more traditional managed data center it is very likely I'd adhere much closer to the Datastax provided solution.

 **Disclaimer** The work I have done so far involved a decent amount of research and reviewing Datastax documentation.
-I've setup Opscenter a few times, however I have not fully deployed an automated fail over cluster (because of some of the issue I'll describe below).
+I've setup Opscenter a few times, however I have not fully deployed an automated fail over cluster (because of some of the issues I'll describe below).
 As a result of this I can't speak with any authority on how well their solution actually works, but I'm going to give them benefit of the doubt and assume it works.
 I'll keep this assumption in mind as I compare the merits of my proposed design against theirs.

 I'll start by outlining the proposed design, and compare the aspects of each design in the context of the challenges I see.